-WARNING: Your unit must be properly grounded in conformity with national and local electrical codes.
+WARNING: Risk of Shock.
+Your unit must be properly grounded in conformity with national and local electrical codes.
 Do not connect the unit to overloaded power sources.

-WARNING: Disconnect the unit from all power sources before cleaning, troubleshooting, or performing other maintenance on the product or its controls.
+WARNING: Risk of Shock.
+Disconnect unit from all power sources before cleaning, troubleshooting, or performing other maintenance on the product or its controls.

-WARNING: This unit is not for storage of flammable materials.
+WARNING: Risk of Fire.
+This unit is not for storage of flammable materials.

-WARNING: This unit is charged with hydrocarbon refrigerants.
+WARNING: Risk of Fire.
+This unit is charged with hydrocarbon refrigerants.
 Only qualified service personnel should service this unit.

-WARNING: Unauthorized repair of your freezer will invalidate your warranty.
+Unauthorized repair of your freezer will invalidate your warranty.
 Contact Technical Service at 1-800-438-4851 for additional information.

-WARNING: No equipment that uses an open flame should be placed inside the freezer.
+WARNING: Risk of Fire.
+No equipment that uses an open flame should be placed inside the unit.
 This will harm the unit, hamper functionality and compromise your safety.

-CAUTION: Do not use any battery powered or externally-powered equipment in the freezer.
+WARNING: Risk of Fire.
+Do not use any battery powered or externally-powered equipment in the device.